kumarallamraju/avd/avd-poc-planning.md

 ### Multi-session Desktops

 11. For multi-session desktops, we need to domain join the Azure Files or Azure NetApp Files.
-Pls create an ADLS Gen2 storage account and refer to this document https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable
+Pls create an ADLS Gen2 storage account and also refer this document https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable

 10. Download the AzFilesHybrid module https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable#download-azfileshybrid-module on to your admin VM created in Step #9